Promoting diversity, individuality and innovation is at the heart of what we do here at University of the Arts London.

 - Student Faith Societies - The University works closely with the Student Union Faith societies.
-To find out more please visit the Arts SU Societies webpage.
+To find out more please visit the Arts SU Societies page.

-- Chaplaincy - The University has a multi-faith Chaplaincy.
-To find out about the work of our Chaplaincy and activities you can take part in, please visit our Chaplaincy page.
+- Chaplaincy - UAL has a multi-faith Chaplaincy.
+Find out about the work of our Chaplaincy and activities.

 - Religious Festivals Calendar 2017-18 (PDF 74KB) - Our multi-faith calendar includes listings of major faith events marked by students and staff at UAL.
 We use the calendar to help inform the development of timetables and to plan events.